Show / Hide Table of Contents

 Toolbox.exe new LibraryPlugin "SomeLibrary importer" "d:\somefolder"

 This will generate new C# project, with all of required classes already premade.
+Use generated .sln solution file to open plugin source code in your IDE.

 2. Implement functionality